-Female mortality is lower than male mortality throughout the region, which means that women's life expectancy is longer than that of men.
-This is due to, inter alia, the reduction in deaths related to pregnancy and labour, as these causes are usually controlled more successfully than those that affect men such as cardiovascular disease, external causes, violence and certain kinds of malignant tumours (ECLAC, 2004; CELADE, 2006a).
+Female mortality is lower than male mortality throughout the region, which means that women have a longer life expectancy than men.
+This is due, among other things, to the reduction in pregnancy- and childbirth-related deaths, which are usually controlled more successfully than the causes that prevail among men, such as cardiovascular disease, external causes, violence and certain kinds of malignant tumours (ECLAC, 2004; CELADE, 2006a).

 Chesnais (1990) identified three distinct phases in the mortality reduction process.
-The first phase is characterized by a general decline in mortality and an increase in life expectancy, mainly due to lower infant mortality and a resulting rise in the number of survivors in the base of the age pyramid.
-Although population growth is observed in all age groups, this is proportionally greater in the younger age groups as reduced risk of death in infancy and childhood initially promotes a rejuvenation of the population.
-In Latin America and the Caribbean, the average infant mortality rate has fallen from 126 deaths per 1,000 live births per year between 1950 and 1955, to 26 deaths per 1,000 in the period 2000-2005.
-However, progress has been uneven despite the improvements recorded in many countries: 10 countries (Nicaragua, Belize, Honduras, Peru, Dominican Republic, Paraguay, Guatemala, Guyana, Bolivia and Haiti) still have child mortality rates above the regional average, whereas four countries and territories (Cuba, Martinique, Guadeloupe and Chile) have fewer than 10 deaths per 1,000 live births.
-Persistently high infant mortality is empirical evidence of the risks of a demographic backlog both among and within countries (ECLAC, 2005).
+The first is characterized by a decline in overall mortality and an increase in life expectancy at birth, due mainly to lower infant mortality and a resulting rise in the number of survivors at the base of the age pyramid.
+Although population growth is observed in all age groups, it is proportionally greater at younger ages as reduced risk of death in infancy and childhood initially promotes a rejuvenation of the population.

-&lt;sup>1 Life expectancy at birth is the most efficient indicator of a population's level of mortality, as it is free from the distortive effect of differences between age structures, while remaining sensitive to levels of mortality in infancy and childhood.
+Life expectancy at birth is the most efficient indicator of a population's level of mortality, as it is free from the distortive effect of differences between age structures, while remaining sensitive to levels of infant and child mortality.